raoulg/MADS-deployment/2-frontend/straattaal/README.md

 - [ ] copies all necessary backend files.
 Pay special attention to required paths!
 - [ ] study `backend/app.py` to see what is expected
 - [ ] install the slanggen from the wheel instead of copying the full src folder
-- [ ] expose port 80 in the Dockerfile
+- [ ] expose port 80 in the Dockerfile (this way you can access it via SURF without the need to open additional ports)

 create a Makefile that:
 - [ ] checks for the wheel.
 If the wheel doesnt exist, use `uv` to let Make automatically create it